junxit/us-congress-bills-116/metadata.md

 - 2019-03-12 — Introduced in Senate
 - 2019-03-12 — Read twice and referred to the Committee on Environment and Public Works.
 (Sponsor introductory remarks on measure: CR S1794-1795)
+- 2019-03-13 — Committee on Environment and Public Works.
+Hearings held.
+Hearings printed: S.Hrg.
+116-10.
+- 2019-04-10 — Committee on Environment and Public Works.
+Ordered to be reported without amendment favorably.
+- 2019-04-10 — Committee on Environment and Public Works.
+Reported by Senator Barrasso without amendment.
+Without written report.
+- 2019-04-10 — Committee on Environment and Public Works.
+Reported by Senator Barrasso without amendment.
+Without written report.
+- 2019-04-10 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 71.